Paving the way to quality construction projects

 Brian Davidson, P.E.

 As Vice President, Brian Davidson leads our Construction Engineering and Inspection Practice and has over 18 years of experience with a background in leading complex projects and providing construction management solutions in six different states.
 Brian’s extensive experience has come from specialized structural projects and multiple large projects in excess of 500 million dollars.
 Since 2016 Brian has been successfully leading large projects as a consultant project manager for the Texas Department of Transportation in the Houston, Beaumont, and Yoakum Districts.
 Outside of Texas Brian has held key roles on several complex construction projects including the 550 million dollar Q Bridge replacement in New Haven, Connecticut and the 3 billion dollar North Terminal Development Program at Miami International Airport.
 Over his career Brian has developed skills for contractor parenting and claims avoidance, constructability reviews, process control for the QA/QC process, and technical knowledge for structural construction.
 His technical expertise has been exhibited on multiple occasions as he has represented his firm as a speaker at regional and national transportation conferences.
 Speaking on topics ranging from unique construction methods of large diameter drilled shafts to cable stay firsts in North America.
-Brian hold a Bachelor’s of Science in Civil Engineering from Ohio University and a Master’s of Science in Industrial Engineering from the University of Tennessee and is a licensed engineer in Texas, Georgia, Ohio, Michigan, and Connecticut.
+Brian hold a Bachelor’s of Science in Civil Engineering from Ohio University and a Master’s of Science in Industrial Engineering from the University of Tennessee and is a licensed engineer in Texas, Georgia, Ohio, and Michigan.

 Matthew Pierce, PMI-SP